-CURACAO: SECOND FOLLOW-UP REPORT
+CURAÇAO: THIRD FOLLOW-UP REPORT

-I. Introduction
+1. Introduction

 - 1. This report represents an analysis of Curaçao's report back to the CFATF Plenary concerning the progress that it has made with regard to correcting the deficiencies that were identified in its third round Mutual Evaluation Report.
 The third round Mutual Evaluation Report of Curaçao was adopted by the Plenary at the May 2012 CFATF Plenary meeting in El Salvador.
 At the time of adoption, the Plenary determined that Curaçao would report back to Plenary in November 20121 and then one (1) year later (November 2013) on regular follow-up.
-This report will review Curaçao's current level of compliance with the outstanding Recommendations to determine whether Curacao will remain in regular one year follow-up or be placed in another category of the follow-up process. - 2.
+Curaçao presented the Second Follow Up Report during the Plenary in the Bahamas in November 2013 and it was decided that would remain in regular follow-up and report to the Plenary in November 2014.
+This is the Third follow-up report and is based on the information provided by Curaçao on September 16th.
+2014.
+This report will review Curaçao's current level of compliance with the outstanding Recommendations to determine whether Curaçao will remain in regular one year follow-up or be placed in another category of the follow-up process. - 2.
 Curação received ratings of PC on nine (9) of the sixteen (16) Core and Key Recommendations as follows: